Sooraj Dooba Hain: Critical reception

-The song received mostly positive response from music critics.
+The song received mostly positive responses from music critics.

 Bollywood Hungamas Rajiv Vijayakar calling it a "nice celebratory song" appraised the "interesting and meaningful lyrics" by Kumaar and the vocals by Singh, though felt that; "it needed a lively and full-throated singer rather than Aditi Singh Sharma crooning with a put-on Westernized accent, and that too very superficially from her mouth".
-According to Joginder Tuteja from Rediff.com, Amaal Mallik deserves full marks for the track; "It's a beautiful tune with a good mix of rhythm and melody [...] and has a club sound but still makes for pleasant listening".
+According to Joginder Tuteja from Rediff.com, Mallik deserves full marks for the track; "It's a beautiful tune with a good mix of rhythm and melody [...] and has a club sound but still makes for pleasant listening".
 Sankhayan Ghosh of The Indian Express was impressed with the arrangement of the tune, though he felt the song "shows a serious lack of imagination".
 Rucha Sharma from Daily News and Analysis wrote: "For a change, it's good to hear Arijit Singh singing happy tunes.
 Aditi Singh Sharma complements his voice very well".

 Surabhi Redkar from Koimoi described the song as "an amazingly upbeat number that hooks you in right from the start".
 Redkar opining that "it is surely going to be one of the party songs of the year", complimented that Mallik composition has a lot of energy to "drive" to the dance floor.
 Kasmin Fernandes of The Times of India was entertained with the composition of the song and commented: "Singh's singing is endearing and Aditi Singh Sharma supports him ably.
 She takes over the reins in the alternate version which shows off her singing chops".